open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 When performing inference, the following steps are typically executed:

-1. preprocess：Input data preprocessing, including data reading, data preprocessing, data format conversion, and so on.
+1. preprocess：Input data preprocessing, including data reading, data preprocessing, data format conversion, etc.
 2. forward: Execute `model.forwward`
 3. visualize：Visualization of predicted results.
-4. postprocess：Post-processing of predicted results, including result format conversion, exporting predicted results, and so on.
+4. postprocess：Post-processing of predicted results, including result format conversion, exporting predicted results, etc.

-To optimize the user experience of the inferencer, we aim to eliminate the need for users to configure parameters for each step when performing inference.
-In other words, we want users to be able to simply configure parameters for the `__call__` interface without having to be aware of the aforementioned processes.
+To improve the user experience of the inferencer,  we do not want users to have to configure parameters for each step when performing inference.
+In other words, we hope that users can simply configure parameters for the `__call__` interface without being aware of the above process and complete the inference.

-The `__call__` interface will execute the aforementioned steps in order, but it is not aware of which step the parameters provided by the user should be distributed to.
+The `__call__` interface will execute the aforementioned steps in order, but it is not aware of which step the parameters provided by the user should be assigned to.
 Therefore, when developing a `CustomInferencer`, developers need to define four class attributes: `preprocess_kwargs`, `forward_kwargs`, `visualize_kwargs`, and `postprocess_kwargs`.
 Each attribute is a set of strings that are used to specify which step the parameters in the `__call__` interface correspond to:

 ```python
 class CustomInferencer(BaseInferencer):